 Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

-The hepatitis A virus is found mostly in the stools and blood of an infected person about 15 - 45 days before symptoms occur and during the first week of illness.
+The hepatitis A virus is found mostly in the stools and blood of an infected person.
+The virus is present about 15 to 45 days before symptoms occur and during the first week of illness.

 You can catch hepatitis A if:

-About 3,600 cases of hepatitis A are reported each year.
-Because not everyone has symptoms with hepatitis A infection, many more people are infected than are diagnosed or reported.
+Not everyone has symptoms with hepatitis A infection.
+Therefore, many more people are infected than are diagnosed or reported.

 Risk factors include:

-Symptoms will usually show up 2 - 6 weeks after being exposed to the hepatitis A virus.
-They are usually mild, but may last for up to several months, especially in adults.
+Symptoms most often show up 2 to 6 weeks after being exposed to the hepatitis A virus.
+They are most often mild, but may last for up to several months, especially in adults.

 Blood tests may show:

-The virus does not remain in the body after the infection has gone away.
+The virus does not remain in the body after the infection is gone.

-There is a low risk of death, usually among the elderly and persons with chronic liver disease.
+There is a low risk of death.
+The risk is higher among the elderly and persons with chronic liver disease.

-Call for an appointment with your health care provider if you have symptoms of hepatitis.
+Call your health care provider if you have symptoms of hepatitis.